We (Cyrillic)

 We (Ԝ ԝ; italics: Ԝ ԝ) is a letter of the Cyrillic script.
-In all of its forms it looks exactly like the Latin letter W (W w W w).
+It looks identical to the Latin letter W, where it derives from.

-We is used in the Cyrillic orthography of the Kurdish language, in (some versions of the orthography of) the Yaghnobi language and in the Tundra Yukaghir language.
+The letter is used in the Cyrillic orthography of the Kurdish language, Yaghnobi language, and occasionally the Tundra Yukaghir language.

 Usage

 The pronunciations shown in the table are the primary ones for each language; for details consult the articles on the languages.
 Lowercase We is similar to some forms of Cyrillic Omega in appearance.